BayWa: Recent developments

 At the end of the 2000s, BayWa's business model and organizational structure proved to be no longer fit for the future.
 Following his appointment as chairman of the Board of Management in 2008, Klaus Josef Lutz initiated a comprehensive restructuring program designed to drive innovation while still preserving the company's historical roots.
 The new strategy prioritized both the diversification of business activities and the internationalization of BayWa.

 One example of this is the establishment of the renewable energies business sector, which now accounts for the largest share of Group profit.
 Since 2021, Energy Infrastructure Partners owns 49% of the BayWa r.e. subsidiary.
 By acquiring the Dutch grain trader Cefetra and the New Zealand fruit trader Turners & Growers, BayWa secured a stronger position in global competition in agricultural trade, both in Europe and in Asia.
 Own innovations and acquisitions of other suppliers made BayWa an important market player in digital farming.

+Today, BayWa's activities cover the entirety of the agricultural supply chain, from seed production and crop protection through to food processing.
+Additionally, the company has a synergistic presence in the energy, and building materials sectors.